PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Simulations

 \subsection{The \textsc{UNITsims}}

-The \textsc{UNITsims} are a set of 2 pairs of state-of-the-art, dark matter-only, full N-body simulations with \textit{Fixed \& Paired} initial conditions \citep{Angulo_2016,Chuang_2019}.
-Each of them, tracks the evolution of $4096^3$ particles in a periodic box with a side length of $L=1\,h^{-1} \, {\rm Gpc}$ from redshift $z=99$ up to $z=0$.
-The mass resolution is $m_p = 1.24\times10^{9}\; h^{-1}\,M_\odot$, so the least massive haloes expected to host galaxies targeted by current spectroscopic surveys, such as Euclid and DESI, are well resolved in these simulations \citep{Cochrane_2017,Gonzalez-Perez_2018,Chuang_2019, Knebe_2022}.
-In addition to the new simulations we run, we are using also in this work one of these {\it original} \textsc{UNITsims}, for reference the one labeled as {\it FixAmpInvPhase\_001}.
+The \textsc{UNITsims} are a set of two pairs of state-of-the-art, dark matter-only, full N-body simulations with fixed-and-paired initial conditions \citep{Angulo_2016,Chuang_2019}.
+Each of them tracks the evolution of $4096^3$ particles in a periodic box with a side length of $L=1\,h^{-1} \, {\rm Gpc}$ from redshift $z=99$ down to $z=0$.
+The mass resolution is $m_p = 1.24\times10^{9}\; h^{-1}\,M_\odot$, so the least massive halos expected to host galaxies targeted by current spectroscopic surveys, such as EUCLID and DESI, are well resolved in these simulations \citep{Cochrane_2017,Gonzalez-Perez_2018,Chuang_2019, Knebe_2022}.
+In addition to the new simulations we run, we are also using in this work one of the original \textsc{UNITsims}, for reference, the one labelled FixAmpInvPhase\_001.